 In light of its mandate to the Issuer, the Government provides substantial financial support to the Issuer for all of its expressway-related projects by way of periodic capital contributions, which is used to defray a substantial portion of the Issuer's costs incurred in the construction of the expressways contemplated in the National $10x10+6R^2$ Plan, as well as all of the Issuer's costs incurred in the acquisition of related land.
 Capital increase by issuing new shares from subscription by the Government in the Issuer amounted to \$1,662 billion, \$2,057 billion and \$2,318 billion in 2020, 2021 and 2022, respectively.
-With respect to 2023, the Government has budgeted \$1,677 billion for capital contribution to the Issuer.
-The Government's capital contribution is generally set at a level to cover approximately 40% of the Issuer's budgeted construction costs and, since 2003, 100% of the Issuer's budgeted costs of acquiring related land.
+With respect to 2023, the Government has budgeted \$1,677 billion for capital contribution to the Issuer's budgeted construction costs and, since 2003, 100% of the Issuer's budgeted costs of acquiring related land.
 However, at times, the Government's capital contribution may fall below such level due to budgetary constraints or other public policy considerations.
 For example, the Government's actual subsidy ratio (defined as the ratio of the Government's capital contributions to the Issuer's actual costs for construction of new expressways and expansions) fell below the 40% level in 2006, 2007, 2008 and 2010.
 The actual subsidy ratio was 45%, 49% and 57% in 2020, 2021 and 2022, respectively.